 • PREsent (noun) vs. preSENT (verb)

-Answer Key: Record yourself and compare your pronunciation with native speakers.
+Answer: Record yourself and compare your pronunciation with the native speakers.

 Pronunciation Exercises for Kids

-• Practice rhyming words to improve sound recognition.
+• Practice these rhyming words to improve sound recognition.

 • Cat, Hat, Bat